Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ### History Page

 - Navbar.
-- Large full width hero image.
+- High resolution and large full width hero image relating to hall history.
-- History heading with suitable icon.
+- History heading with clock icon.
-- Clear timeline of the history of the house, with bullet points for the dates and and a title and desciption of what happened that year.
+- Clear timeline of the history of the house, with bullet points for the dates and a title and description of what happened that year.
 - Footer.

 ### Visit Page

 - Navbar
-- Large full width image.
+- High resolution and large full width hero image of the park.
-- Visit heading with suitable icon and a paragraph detailing what you can currently visit.
+- Visit heading with car icon and a paragraph detailing what you can currently visit.
-- Opening times heading with suitable icon.
+- Opening times heading with calender icon.
 - Clear table detailing opening times.
 - Embedded google map with location of hall, the ability to scroll the map and get directions.
 - Footer.